TannerParks/Deep-Snake-AI/README.md

 * Continuous Improvement: Regular evaluation and adjustment of the state representation, reward system, and exploration strategy based on the AI's performance and learning progress.

 ## Conclusion
-This project showcases the intricate balance of designing a state representation that captures essential environmental cues, creating a rewarding system that motivates intelligent behavior, and developing a neural network capable of learning and adapting to the challenges of the Snake game.
+This project showcases the design of a state representation that captures environmental cues, creating a rewarding system that motivates intelligent behavior, and developing a neural network capable of learning and adapting to the challenges of the Snake game.
 Through careful experimentation and iterative refinement, the AI agent learns to navigate the game environment with increasing proficiency, demonstrating the potential of DQN in mastering complex tasks.
+An early version of this project with less complex states and rewards would typically start to level off at about a length of 60 when evaluated.
+The highest I've seen this one react is a length of 250.
+While that's pretty good for an AI that doesn't have a complete view of the board, I might revisit it at some later date and see how much it can be improved with things like more detailed state representations and a learning curriculum to teach it things like Hamiltonian Paths.